bigttys0/pyscan/README.md

 pyscan executes a full connect() on the target port, so this is no SYN-scanning like it can be used by nmap.
 This makes pyscan much slower, since the full TCP 3-way-handshake is run.
-Even worse: By now the implementation even run close() on the open ports, which causes additional traffic.
+Even worse: By now the implementation even runs close() on the open ports, which causes additional traffic.

 ## Installation